oddsockmachine/RBC/roadmap.md

   - once per hour/minute/day
 - Ad-hoc execution
   - Call an actuator (or even sensor) immediately
+  - eg: Must have configured non-sensor component (like IP report) or actuator (like git pull) already, even if it doesn't have an associated job
 - Jobs/Components as templates
   - Pick and choose standard jobs/components on a nodule
   - Or deploy a standardized type of nodule